H\"older regularity for the spectrum of translation flows: Derivation of Theorem and Theorem from Theorem

 Thus it remains to check that the conditions of Theorem~\ref{th-main1} are satisfied.
 The property (C1) holds because the renormalization matrices in the Rauzy-Veech induction all have determinant $\pm 1$.
 Condition (C2) holds by a theorem of Zorich \cite{Zorich}.
 As already mentioned, property (a) (on Lyapunov exponents) in Theorem~\ref{th-main1} holds by a theorem of Forni \cite{Forni}.

 Next we explain how to achieve the combinatorial properties (b) and (c) of a word $\bq\in \FrA^k$.
-To this end, we need to recall the construction of the Markov compactum and Bratteli-Vershik realization of the translation flow from \cite{Buf-umn}.
-The symbolic representation of the translation flow on the 2-sided Markov compactum is obtained as the natural extension of the 1-sided symbolic representation for the IET which we now describe.
-An interval exchange is denoted by $(\lam,\pi)$, where $\pi$ is the permutation of $m$ subintervals and $\lam$ is the vector of their lengths.
-The well-known Rauzy induction (operations ``a'' and ``b'') proceeds by inducing on a smaller interval, so that the first return map is again an exchange of $m$ intervals.
-The Rauzy graph is a directed labeled graph, whose vertices are permutations of IET's and the edges lead to permutations obtained by applying one of the operations.
-Moreover, the edges are labeled by the type of the operation (``a'' or ``b'').
+Recall the discussion of Rauzy induction in Section~\ref{subsec-Rauzy}, which we repeat in part for convenience.
 As is well-known, for almost every IET, there is a corresponding infinite path in the Rauzy graph, and the length of the interval on which we induce tends to zero.
 For any finite ``block'' of this path, we have a pair of intervals $J\subset I$ and IET's on them, denoted $T_I$ and $T_J$, such that both are exchanges of $m$ intervals and $T_J$ is the first return map of $T_I$ to $J$.
 Let $I_1, \dots, I_m$ be the subintervals of the exchange $T_I$ and $J_1, \dots, J_m$ the subintervals of the exchange $T_J$.
 Let $r_i$ be the return time for the interval $J_i$ into $J$ under $T_I$, that is, $ r_i=\min\{ k>0: T_I^kJ_i\subset J\}. $ Represent $I$ as a Rokhlin tower over the subset $J$ and its induced map $T_J$, and write

 By construction, each of the ``floors'' of our tower, that is, each of the subintervals $T_I^{k}J_i$, is a subset of some, of course, unique, subinterval of the initial exchange, and we define an integer $n(i,k)$ by the formula